 Wilson oversaw America’s entrance into World War I. His “14 Points” laid the groundwork for the Treaty of Versailles.
 Wilson argued vehemently for the League of Nations to protect the world from another horrific war.
 Wilson believed in free trade and a nation’s right to self-governance.
 Wilson received a Nobel Prize for his efforts to promote peace.

 Wilson signed the Underwood-Simmons Act in 1913.
-It reduced tariffs on manufactured goods and raw materials and this lowered costs for consumers.
+It reduced tariffs on manufactured goods and raw materials, which lowered costs for consumers.
 To compensate for the loss in revenue, it also created a graduated federal income tax.
 Most workers at that time made too little to get hit with the tax, and the reduction in tariffs did not immediately reduce the cost of imports.
 World War I broke out the following year, reducing European production.

 In 1919, Wilson vetoed the Volstead Act, which enforced the 18th Amendment prohibiting alcohol.
 A year later, he advocated for the 19th Amendment, giving women the right to vote in 1920.

 Germany sank the British ocean liner Lusitania in 1915.
 Wilson warned any further attacks would cause the United States to enter World War I.

 In 1916, Wilson signed three acts to prepare the United States for war.